nbattezzati/fsml/README.md

 Every transition that brings to another state is described by the construct `on-go`.
 The keyword `on` is followed by a condition between `()`, then `go` and the name of the end state.
 Before digging into conditions, let's make a digression about variables.

 ### Input and Variables
-FSML has thre families of variables:
+FSML has three families of variables:
 - internal variables, visible only inside the FSM (defined by the keyword `var`)
 - input variables, whose value can be set from the extern of the FSM (`input`)
 - output variables (`output`), that can pass a value to the extern of the FSM